-This article provides an overview of results of the most recent data collection on environmental taxes in the European Union (EU).
+This article provides an overview of environmental taxes in the European Union (EU).
 According to Regulation (EU) N° 691/2011 on European environmental economic accounts, an environmental tax is a tax whose tax base is a physical unit (or a proxy of it) of something that has a proven, specific negative impact on the environment and which is defined in the European system of accounts (ESA 2010) as a tax.
-European statistics distinguish four different categories of environmental taxes relating to energy, transport, pollution and resources; value added tax (VAT) is excluded from the scope of environmental taxes.
+European statistics distinguish four different categories of environmental taxes relating to energy, transport, pollution and resources.
+For more detailed information, see Environmental_tax_statistics - detailed analysis.

 Environmental taxes in the EU

 In 2018, the governments in the EU collected environmental tax revenue of EUR 324.6 billion.
 The value represents 2.4 % of the EU gross domestic product (GDP) and 6.0 % of the EU total government revenue from taxes and social contributions (‘TSC’) (see Table 1).